Philip Barbour chaired the 1830 convention that revised Virginia's constitution for the first time

 Western delegates appealed for districts having boundaries drawn so each district would have the same number of white people.
 Enslaved people were concentrated in counties east of the Blue Ridge, so drawing boundaries based on the total population would tilt political power to the eastern side of the state.
 Former president James Monroe proposed drawing boundaries for the House of Delegates using only the white population and to use the total population (including enslaved people and free blacks) for the State Senate districts.3

 In addition to suffrage and boundaries for electoral districts, there were other significant changes to the 1776 constitution.
 The term of the governor was changed from one year (with a limit of three appointments) to three years.
 No immediate second term was allowed, a pattern that continues today.
 The constitutional convention rejected a proposal for direct election of the governor by the voters; the General Assembly retained authority to choose the state's chief executive.
-No permanent lieutenant governor position was created, but the most-senior member of the Executive Council was designated to act in the place of the governor if necessary.
+The most-senior member of the Council of State (also called the Executive Council) still was designated to act in the place of the governor if necessary; the 1830 Constitution created no permanent lieutenant governor position.

 the 1830 Constitution defined four sections for electing members to the House of Delegates